Connect with others who understand.

 • Drenching night sweats

 Although B symptoms are often a telltale sign of MCL, only 40 percent of people with the condition will experience them.
-If you’ve noticed any of these symptoms for at least two weeks, be sure to mention them to your doctor.
+If you’ve noticed any of these symptoms for at least two weeks, be sure to mention them to your oncology (cancer) care team.

-Treatment options differ depending on the stage of MCL at diagnosis.
-An early-stage diagnosis is rare, but stages 1 and 2 MCL may be treated with chemotherapy, rituximab (Rituxan), and/or radiation therapy.
+Treatment options differ depending on your MCL stage at diagnosis, your overall health, and other factors.
+An early-stage diagnosis is rare, but stages 1 and 2 MCL may be treated with chemotherapy, rituximab (Riabni, Rituxan, Ruxience, Truxima), or radiation therapy.

 Since MCL is typically diagnosed at stage 4, significant research has gone into treating advanced-stage disease.
 Treatment usually starts with chemoimmunotherapy, a powerful combination of chemotherapy drugs plus immunotherapy to stop cancer cells from multiplying.
 Examples of chemoimmunotherapy used to treat MCL include:

-• Hyper-CVAD — Cyclophosphamide, vincristine, doxorubicin, and dexamethasone, alternated with high-dose methotrexate plus cytarabine
+• Hyper-CVAD — Cyclophosphamide, vincristine, doxorubicin, and dexamethasone (Dexabliss), alternated with high-dose methotrexate (Jylamvo, Otrexup, Rasuvo) and cytarabine

-• R-DHAP — Rituximab, dexamethasone, cytarabine, and cisplatin
+• R-DHAP — Rituximab, dexamethasone, high-dose cytarabine, and cisplatin

-A combination of rituximab and bendamustine (Treanda) may be used to treat those who can’t tolerate intense chemotherapy treatments, including older individuals with MCL or those who have other health conditions.
+A combination of rituximab and bendamustine (Bendeka, Treanda) may be used to treat people who can’t tolerate intense chemotherapy treatments, including older individuals with MCL or those who have other health conditions.

-Targeted therapies that specifically block proteins involved in MCL include bortezomib (Velcade) and ibrutinib (Imbruvica).
+Targeted therapies that specifically block proteins involved in MCL include bortezomib (Boruzu, Velcade) and lenalidomide (Revlimid).

-Treatments for Relapsed or Refractory Mantle Cell Lymphoma
+What Are the Treatments for Relapsed or Refractory Mantle Cell Lymphoma?

-Stage 4 MCL is often difficult to treat, and it may relapse (return) after you complete your chemotherapy regimen.
-It can also become resistant or refractory to chemotherapy, meaning you don’t go into remission (a period of having fewer or no symptoms).
-Your oncologist may recommend:
+Stage 4 MCL is often difficult to treat, and it may relapse (return) after the completion of your chemotherapy regimen.
+It can also become refractory (resistant) to chemotherapy, meaning it doesn’t respond to treatment or go into remission (a period with fewer or no symptoms).
+Your oncologist (cancer doctor) may recommend:

-• Chimeric antigen receptor T-cell therapy (CAR T-cell therapy), such as brexucabtagene autoleucel (Tecartus)
+• Chimeric antigen receptor (CAR) T-cell therapy, such as brexucabtagene autoleucel (Tecartus) or lisocabtagene maraleucel (Breyanzi)

-Receiving a late-stage cancer diagnosis can be a scary and overwhelming experience.
-Your prognosis with MCL can be affected by several factors, including disease stage, your age, and specific mutations found in your lymphoma cells.
+Receiving a late-stage cancer diagnosis can be scary and overwhelming.
+Your prognosis with MCL can be affected by several factors, including disease stage, your age, and specific mutations (changes) found in your lymphoma cells.

-Your prognosis can be examined in terms of overall survival, which refers to the number of people with a disease who are alive after a set amount of time.
-Studies show that the five-year overall survival rate for advanced-stage MCL is around 50 percent.
-This means that after five years, 50 percent of people with MCL are alive.
+Prognosis is often described in terms of overall survival, which refers to the percentage of people with a disease who are alive after a specific amount of time.
+Studies show that the five-year overall survival rate for advanced-stage MCL is around 65 percent.
+This means that after five years, 65 percent of people with MCL are alive.

 New treatment advances are helping people with MCL live longer, healthier lives, and the prognosis continues to improve over time.
 If you’re interested in learning more about your outlook with MCL, talk with your oncologist.